108B Recitation Hall

 Professor Gordon has been an instructor in the Literacy Department for the past 12 years.
 Professor Gordon completed her undergraduate work in elementary education at the University of Pittsburgh.
 Prior to teaching at the university, Professor Gordon taught second and third grade at New Garden Elementary School in the Kennett Consolidated School District for seven years.
 Professor Gordon received her M.Ed from Pennsylvania State University in the area of Instructional Systems (Training, Design and Development).
 Professor Gordon’s research interests include using dual language books to foster English Language Learners’ literacy development.
 Currently she is involved with supervising the E.L.I.A.N (Early Literacy Is a Necessity) Project, a student initiated program where West Chester EGP students volunteer to read to young students at a local preschool.
 The preschool services mostly low-income Hispanic families.

-Diane Santori earned her BS in early childhood and elementary education from Temple University, her reading specialist certification and MS in education from St. Joseph’s University, and her Ed.D. from the University of Pennsylvania’s Reading, Writing and Literacy program.
+Diane Santori earned her BS in Early Childhood and Elementary Education from Temple University, her Reading Specialist certification and MS in Education from St. Joseph’s University, and her Ed.D. from the University of Pennsylvania’s Reading, Writing and Literacy program.
 She began her college teaching career as an adjunct here at West Chester.
 In addition to her higher-education teaching experience, Dr. Santori brings background as an elementary classroom teacher in the School District of Philadelphia.
-She has a number of publications and presentations to her credit and is currently the research coordinator and primary researcher for one of the National Writing Project’s Local Site Research Initiatives.
-This current research explores the influence of Philadelphia Writing Project sponsored professional development on middle-grade students’ writing development and their disposition towards writing.
+She has a number of publications and presentations to her credit.
+Dr. Santori’s current research interests include dialogic discussions and powerful iPad-based teaching and learning.

-Carol Smith earned a BA in English and secondary education from Rowan University, and completed her masters and doctoral studies at Widener University.
+Carol A. Smith earned a BA in English and Secondary Education from Rowan University, and completed her masters and doctoral studies at Widener University.
 She taught English and Language Arts for 13 years at the middle and high school levels, also serving as a reading specialist and literacy coach.
-Dr. Smith’s research and publications explore the teaching and learning of digital literacies, global learning via information communication technologies, and digital literacy amongst learners with special language-learning needs.
+Dr. Smith’s research and publications explore teacher preparation and professional development in the realm of digital literacies.

 Tina Selvaggi earned her B.A. in English and her reading specialist certification and M.S. in education from St. Joseph’s University.
 She earned her Ed.D. from Widener University's Reading Leadership program.
 Dr. Selvaggi began her career in higher education as an adjunct instructor of Literacy at West Chester University.
 Prior to joining West Chester University, Dr. Selvaggi taught elementary school, gifted education, served as an Instructional Support Teacher, a Reading Specialist and, most recently, a staff developer in Pennsylvania public schools.
 Her research interests include: professional development/coaching, teacher candidate preparation, and use of technology to enhance instruction.